Information Technology - Technical Support Specialist

 Moraine Park’s Information Technology - Technical Support Specialist program provides students with the skills to support microcomputer systems and their users in both stand-alone and network environments.
 Coursework offers both the theoretical and hands-on training to perform a variety of computer functions such as installing hardware and software, troubleshooting and repairing, providing computer and system maintenance, and having the knowledge of common software applications to assist others.

-People working in this field require skills in communication, time management and organization, as well as mobility and a willingness to work long hours (nights and weekends).
+People working in this field require skills in communication, time management and organization, as well as mobility and a willingness to work long hours.
 They also need to be detail-oriented and be able to prioritize their work and have a desire to learn new things.
 Typical jobs include supporting the end user, setting up new computers, troubleshooting/repairing computers, staffing a help desk, training individuals and writing procedures.
 Advanced standing for skills gained through work experience is possible.
 Leads toward A+ certification.